Philippines contestant Catriona Gray named Miss Universe

-BANGKOK (AP) — Catriona Gray of the Philippines was named winner of the Miss Universe 2018 competition in the Thai capital Bangkok, besting contestants from 93 other countries to claim the prize.
+BANGKOK (AP) — The Philippines’ Catriona Gray was named Miss Universe 2018 in a competition concluding Monday in Bangkok, besting contestants from 93 other countries and delighting her home country.

+The 24-year-old Gray wore a sparkling red dress she said is inspired by a volcano in the Philippines as she was handed the crown to the delight of a roaring crowd that generally favored Southeast Asian contestants.

+She said she wore red because “when I was 13 my mom said she had a dream that I would win Miss Universe in a red dress.”
+She said her mom cried when they saw each other after she won the competition.

-The 24-year-old Gray edged out first runner-up Tamaryn Green of South Africa and third-place Sthefany Gutierrez of Venezuela.
+Gray edged out first runner-up Tamaryn Green of South Africa and third-place Sthefany Gutierrez of Venezuela.
+She succeeds Demi-Leigh Nel-Peters of South Africa.

 Most Read Nation & World Stories